iamshiwank/phishguard-ai/README.md

 ## 📄 License

-This project was developed for H2S Sollution Challenge 2026.
+This project was developed for H2S Solution Challenge 2026.

 ---